ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 - [x] Added error state
 - [ ] Only fetch when hit another combo or first visit site.
 Not when clicking from `/favourites` to `/`
 - [ ] Feedback loader while fetching (combining client to serverside rendering)
+- [ ] Serverworker ON and I can not add favourites :(

 #### Code:
 - [x] Render data home